LevelHome/simplicity_sdk/app/bluetooth/example/bt_soc_throughput/readme.md

 ![Throughput demo](image/readme_img3.jpg)

-The animation below showcases the demo running on a BGM220 Explorer Kit (BGM220-EK4314A) with the mobile app running on an Android device.
+The animation below showcases the demo running on an EFR32xG21 Wireless Starter Kit with the mobile app running on an Android device.

 ![Throughput demo animation](image/readme_img4.gif)